-Marion Beach investigates why the best feminist theatre groups have rejected the 'f' word.
+Marion Beach investigates why the best feminist theatre groups have rejected the 'f' word

 Acknowledging myself as a feminist has made me feel more passionate and ambitious in many areas of my life.
 It has given me a sense of determination but it has also left me open to prejudice.

 It is this aggressive and vengeful image that scares both men and women alike

 Unfortunately the driving force of equality, opportunity and freedom that links the majority of these groups together, has been masked by extremist activity that centres itself around the notion of female supremacy.
 It is this aggressive and vengeful image that scares both men and women alike, and that kept me away from feminism for so long.
 However, as I began to research feminist performance at University, I realised that I can call myself a feminist and, more importantly, that there are many like-minded women out there!

 My research has mainly been concerned with the state of feminist theatre in Britain and ultimately the use of theatrical design within the theatre as a way of communicating feminist ideology to an audience.
 I found that feminist performance does not appear to be nearly as active here as it is in Canada and the U.S.A.
 Reluctant though to turn my attention across the Atlantic, I decided to focus on the 2001 Edinburgh Fringe Festival, the perfect place to find obscure and challenging new theatre.